Overview

 The project is funded by the EU’s Horizon Europe programme, with the Newcastle-led team funded by Innovate UK’s Horizon Europe Guarantee Extension.

 The GI SMART project began in June 2024 and will last for four years.
-Key expected outcomes of the project include:
+Project activities will focus on achieving the following outcomes:

 • A better understanding of the contribution of GIs schemes to sustainable development and, in particular, to achieve the objectives of the EU’s Farm to Fork strategy.